Real-time pitch detection

 Use the tool to find a comfortable current range, not to force your voice past its limits.

-Read the testing guideStart
+Read the testing guideTesting

 Updated 2026-07-08

-Basics
+Voice Basics

 Understand the difference between vocal range, tessitura, chest voice, head voice, and passaggio before reading your test result.